outadoc/Kale/README.md

 [Warren](https://github.com/CarrotCodes/Warren) is the state tracking counterpart.
 Kale by itself does not track any IRC state.

-## Why is this better than other IRC libraries?
+## Why is this better than other IRC frameworks?

-Warren and Kale have a few advantages over other IRC libraries:
+Warren and Kale have a few advantages over other IRC frameworks:

 * The responsibilities of parsing and state management are separated
 * Both parsing and state management are verified by hundreds of unit tests